8 Scientifically Proven Practices to Well-being and They Work, I Proved it.

 Practices of well-being are just that, practices and a few minutes a day over time can make really significant changes.
 They also do need to be practiced it is not just enough to know, we also have to do.

-After 10 weeks of implementing what we were learning with these practices which was our homework throughout the course, I was able to see real changes that are based in science.
+After 10 weeks of implementing what we were learning with these practices which was our homework throughout the course each week I was able to see real changes that are based in science.

-I will discuss each of these in a bit more depth in upcoming posts, touching on some of the science that make these practices so good for us.
+These are important topics I will be covering in more depth, touching on some of the science that make these practices so good for us.

-Also with little tips to introduce some you may not be as familiar with daily, that all go towards actually really helping better your well-being.
+Also with little tips to introduce some daily habits, that all go towards actually really helping better your well-being.

 Let’s all make 2021 a year of well-being for ourselves, and others.